alvarez0daniel/odin-recipes/README.md

 This was pretty straight forward.
 I'm using Visual Studio Code and there are a lot of shortcuts and auto-completes which saved me a ton of typing.
 Where I feel like I spent a lot of time typing was the terminal.
 I am making it a point that if I want to access my repos, I have to get there from the terminal.
 Also, I spent a lot of time staging and committing in GIT.
 I spent a little time looking at other people's commit messages on [theodinproject repo](https://github.com/TheOdinProject/theodinproject) and it seems like it runs gamut.
 Some are far more verbose than others.

 I also took an interest in markdown.
 I know that README.md files are documentation, but mine are going to be a journal for these projects.
 I wouldn't suggest anyone copying this repo. :joy:

+It's pretty cool that you can deploy a simple webpage on Github.
+Deployed mine [here](https://alvarez0daniel.github.io/odin-recipes/).